 - Hawaii currently has had 17,708 confirmed statewide cases of COVID-19 [92 newly reported in the last day].
 We've moved the remainder of the Hawaii Daily COVID-19 numbers to our Hawaii News page where we'll update with the latest figures daily.

 - To help mitigate the spread of the virus, residents and visitors are encouraged to follow CDC guidelines regarding hygiene, social distancing, and avoiding gatherings with multiple people.

-- All residents and passengers arriving by airlines will be subject to a 14-day quarantine, until at least November 30th.
+- All residents and passengers arriving by airlines will be subject to a 14-day quarantine, until further notice.

 Visitors should know that Hawaii’s visitor industry continues to maintain the highest standards for sanitation and has taken additional steps to enhance its efforts at hotels, attractions, restaurants, and other public spaces across the Hawaiian Islands to prevent the spread of infectious diseases amongst residents and visitors.